T

 +

-How much South Korean Won (KRW) should I bring to Seoul?
+How much cash should I bring to Seoul?

 +

-While credit cards are widely accepted in Seoul, especially in larger establishments, it's wise to carry some South Korean Won (KRW) for smaller vendors, markets like Gwangjang, and public transportation.
-Bringing around ₩50,000 to ₩100,000 per person for daily incidentals should be sufficient, but this can vary based on your spending habits.
+While credit cards are widely accepted in Seoul, especially in larger establishments, it's advisable to carry some South Korean Won (KRW) for smaller vendors, markets like Gwangjang, and public transportation.
+Bringing around ₩50,000 to ₩100,000 per person for a few days should suffice for incidentals.
+ATMs are plentiful for withdrawals if needed.

-What's the best area to stay in Seoul for first-time visitors?
+What's the best area to stay in Seoul?

 +